Do Go On - 127 - Escape From Colditz Castle

 Oh, who doesn't?

-Did you see that video of her recently losing her shit?
+Did you see that video of her recently losing a shit because cows are there?

 Oh, cows!